Helpers was one of the ways we did callbacks last semester.

 We create a protocol by creating a new file.
 However, we make a protocol file instead of a class file.

-Then it’s a @protocol, not an @interface.
+It’s a @protocol, not an @interface.

 Now we’ll add a method declaration.